THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 1. Each department listed above will be notified by Inventory Control, on or about May 24 each year, of the Annual State Supply Inventory.

-2. The department will conduct a physical inventory which will be kept on file by the Departmental Property Coordinator for three (3) years or until audited by the State of Connecticut.
+2. The department will conduct a physical inventory which will be kept on file by the Departmental Materials Coordinator for three (3) years or until audited by the State of Connecticut.

-3. The Department Head and the Departmental Property Coordinator will complete the Inventory Certificate, IC-10.
+3. The Department Head and the Departmental Materials Coordinator will complete the Inventory Certificate, IC-10.
 The IC-10 must be returned to Inventory Control by the date specified in their notification.

 4. The information must be processed in the time frame mandated by the State Comptroller, as stated in the Annual State Supply Inventory Notification.